Optum/runiac/README.md

 The alternative option is using terraform's [override feature](https://www.terraform.io/docs/configuration/override.html).
 Gaia handles this based on the `override` directory within a step.

+The supported override files are below:

+- `override.tf` - file will be added for all deployment rings and deployments, including Self-Destroy.
+- `ring_*ring-name*_override.tf` - file will be added for the specified deployment ring and deployments, including Self-Destroy.
+- `destroy_override.tf` - file will be added for all deployment rings and Self-Destroy deployments.
+- `destroy_ring_*ring-name*_override.tf` - file will be added for the specified deployment ring and Self-Destroy deployments.

+---

 For example, in the following step when deploying to:

 - `local` deployment ring: the `ring_local_override.tf` file will be added to the executed terraform